SS-NT/ssnt/README.md

 ## License

 The code is licensed as [AGPL 3.0](https://www.gnu.org/licenses/agpl-3.0.en.html).
-This means that you're free to use the code, but must allow users of it to acquire the source code.
+This means that you're free to use the code, but must allow its users to acquire the source code.
 This is also true if you host a server with modified code.

 The assets under `assets/artwork`, `assets/models` and `assets/textures` are licensed as [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/deed.en).
 All other assets are licensed as [CC0](https://creativecommons.org/public-domain/cc0/).